parthkhare/Machine-Learning-for-Public-Polcy/Improving_Pipeline_II/README.md

 + see requirements.txt for a exhaustive list of modules used

 ### Notes: Improving on previous Improving Pipeline Assignment (HW3)
-- Last pipeline submitted late due to a health emergency (hence unable improve subjective comments)
+- Last pipeline submitted late due to a health emergency (hence unable to improve on subjective comments given on assignment hw3)
-- Implemented all the following changes discussed in extra class:
+- Implemented all the following changes discussed in extra class/notes:
 	+ Dynamic Train-Test split: via feature_eng (function)
 	+ 60 days buffer between train and testing periods: via observention window (parameter)
 	+ Changed label: 0/1